-Certain new Australian Accounting Standards (AASs) have been published that are not mandatory for the 30 June 2023 reporting period.
+Certain new Australian Accounting Standards (AASs) have been published that are not mandatory for the 30 June 2024 reporting period.
 GKTOLMB assess the impact of all these new standards and advises the entity of their applicability and early adoption where applicable.

-As at 30 June 2023, the following AASs that may be applicable to the board have been issued by the AASB but not yet effective.
-They become effective for the first financial statements for reporting periods commencing after the stated operative dates as indicated.
+As at 30 June 2024, there were no AASs that may be applicable to the board have been issued by the AASB but not yet effective.